spotinst/help/src/docs/cost-intelligence/tutorials/dashboard/README.md

   - Manage column name.
   - Manage column type.
   - Manage the display format, such as DateTime.
-  - Manage any unique Transformations.
+  - Manage any unique transformations.

 You can perform additional dataset functions such as editing connections, joining datasets, etc by clicking the following icon.